-Early treatment is key, to increase life expectancy for HIV positive.
+Early treatment is the key to increasing life expectancy for HIV positive.

-But huge disparities in the treatment of individuals that could increase andlife expectancy for HIV positive
+But huge disparities in the treatment of individuals that could increase a life expectancy for HIV positive

-This increase inlife expectancy for HIV positive,because it is not, say, for everyone.
+This increase in life expectancy for HIV positive, because it is not, let us say, for all.

-It seems that the WASP (rsrs) has a tendency to react better to the ART (PQP), lsrs ....
+It seems that WASPs (rsrs) have a tendency to react better to ART (PQP), lol ....

 An American study found that some groups of people with HIV, especially those treated before their CD4 count falls below 350 cells / mm3, now have life expectancies equal to or even higher than the American population at large.